-d) Has any technical assistance already been received, or is planned on REDD? (e.g., technical consulting, d) Has any technical assistance already been received, or is planned on REDD? (e.g., technical consulting, analysis of deforestation or forest degradation in country, etc., and by whom):
+d) Has any technical assistance already been received, or is planned on REDD? (e.g., technical consulting, analysis of deforestation or forest degradation in country, etc., and by whom):

 Uganda has not received any technical assistance to prepare a national or project based REDD program.
 The followare working with the forestry sector in the country and some of their support is relevant to "REDD"